Isomorphism Testing Parameterized by Genus and Beyond

 \section{Abstract}

-We present an isomorphism test for graphs of Euler genus $g$ running in time $2^{\CO(g^4 \log g)}n^{\CO(1)}$.
+We give an isomorphism test for graphs of Euler genus $g$ running in time $2^{\CO(g^4 \log g)}n^{\CO(1)}$.
 Our algorithm provides the first explicit upper bound on the dependence on $g$ for an fpt isomorphism test parameterized by the Euler genus of the input graphs.
 The only previous fpt algorithm runs in time $f(g)n$ for some function $f$ (Kawarabayashi 2015).
 Actually, our algorithm even works when the input graphs only exclude $K_{3,h}$ as a minor.
 For such graphs, no fpt isomorphism test was known before.

 The algorithm builds on an elegant combination of simple group-theoretic, combinatorial, and graph-theoretic approaches.
-In particular, we introduce $(t,k)$-WL-bounded graphs which provide a powerful tool to combine group-theoretic techniques with the standard Weisfeiler-Leman algorithm.
+In particular, our algorithm relies on the notion $(t,k)$-WL-bounded graphs which provide a powerful tool to combine group-theoretic techniques with the standard Weisfeiler-Leman algorithm.
 This concept may be of independent interest.